 - Steps for making chocolate chip pumpkin sourdough waffles from scratch

-This fall and winter squash is in abundance this time of year and they have much more to offer than fall decorations.
+This fall and winter squash are in abundance this time of year and they have much more to offer than fall decorations.

 Eating fresh pumpkin does offer greater benefits, but canned pumpkin still offers many health benefits as well.